 - powdered sugar for garnish

+- Preheat the oven and prepare the pan and ramekins.
+Preheat the oven to 425°F and adjust a rack to the center.
+Add about 2 inches of water to baking dish that's approximately 9 x 13 inches, and place it in the oven while it preheats.
 Use the 2 teaspoons of the butter to grease 6 (4-ounce) ramekins.
-Then dust them with 2 tablespoons of sugar.
+Then dust them with 2 tablespoons of granulated sugar.
 Be sure the entire inside is well coated because the cakes will rise in the oven.
-(See image above.)

-Add the remaining ½ cup of butter and the 1 cup of the chopped chocolate to a small saucepan.
-Place it over low heat and melt the two together.
+- Make the chocolate mixture.
+Add the remaining ½ cup of butter and the chopped chocolate to a small saucepan.
+Place it over very low heat and melt the two together.
 Once it's nicely blended, remove the pan from the heat and add the espresso powder, Kahlúa and vanilla.
 Set aside to cool.